input-output-hk/cardano-js-sdk/packages/e2e/README.md

-# End to end tests for Cardano JS SDK
+# End-to-end tests for Cardano JS SDK

 Directories under `./test` group test suites to demonstrate the SDK for specific application use cases.